Sign in Create account

 Mar 31, 2020 03:42 AM

-I know, that there can be different names for this stitch, but I like this one.
+I know that there can be different names for this stitch, but I like this one.
 If you know any other names, you can leave your version in the comments below this post.

-Note: Given the elasticity of brioche, you should cast on and bind off very loosely.
+Given the elasticity of brioche, you should cast on and bind off very loosely.

-Knit version.
+Knit Version

-Cast on an even number of sts.
+Cast on an even number of stitches.

-Set-up row: Knit all sts.
+Set-up row: Knit all stitches.

 Pattern row: * K1, k1b; repeat from * to end.